Zweih/yaylog/README.md

 ## features

-- list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, and version
+- list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, conflicts, and version
 - filter by explicitly installed packages
 - filter by packages installed as dependencies
-- filter by packages required by a specific package
+- filter by packages required by specified packages
+- filter by packages that depend upon specified packages
 - filter by a specific installation date or date range
 - filter by package size or size range
 - filter by package name (substring match)